-English Language & Literature is a combined course that is compulsory in Year 9.
+English Language & English Literature is a combined course that is compulsory in Year 9.
 It builds on the learning that takes place in years 7 and 8 and bridges our students into GCSE.

-The Year 9 syllabus integrates key skills and texts from the GCSE English Language and English Literature course in order to encourage a lifelong love of reading and to prepare our students for the four exam papers they will sit at the end of Year 11.
+The Year 9 syllabus integrates key skills and texts from both the GCSE English Language and GCSE English Literature courses in order to encourage a lifelong love of reading and to prepare our students for the two language and two literature exam papers they will sit at the end of Year 11.
+Teachers aim to achieve this through monitoring wider reading outside the curriculum and through developing an understanding of literary movements (for example, the origins of Gothic writing, Romanticism, realism and how the way we read has changed over time), as we believe this makes reading become a richer experience.exam papers they will sit at the end of Year 11.
 Teachers aim to achieve this through monitoring wider reading outside the curriculum and through developing an understanding of literary movements (for example, the origins of Gothic writing, Romanticism, realism and how the way we read has changed over time), as we believe this makes reading become a richer experience.